PGBSNH20/spaceparkv2-grupp-5/Documentation/readme.md

 - If it's a valid VIV (Very Important Vehicle).
 - If their space ship fits, sorry Death Star...
 - If there's any available parking spots.
 - If the customer already has an ongoing parking.
-Since there's a high demand on our space ports and they tends to be occupied, we have a limit on 1 parking / VIC.
+Since there's a high demand on our spaceports and they tends to be occupied, we have a limit on 1 parking / VIC.

 If everything goes smooth the parking gets registrered in the database and the customer doesn't have do to anything until they leave.